carolinecorbieres/ArtlasCatalogues/5_ImproveGROBIDoutput/README.md

 <p align="center"><img src="https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/images/output-7.png" width="70%"></p>

-- Then you have to correct all the mistakes in the catlogue entries.
+- Then you have to correct all the mistakes in the catalogue entries.

 - Finally, look over the encoding carrefully to correct the last mistakes.